nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

 - There is a plan change and the new plan performs better.
 - The SQL plan baseline for the new plan is accepted.

-To run example 1, log into a DBA account and run step1.sql, *wait 15 minues* and then run step2.sql
+To run example 1, log into a DBA account and run step1.sql and then run step2.sql

 ## Example 2